bnafack/NBA_GAMES/README.md

   I then split the dataset into two-part, one to predict the winner of a game and the second for the playoff ranking predictions starting from 2016 to 2020.
 Using the caret R package, the first set was divided into 85 % training sets and 15 % testing sets.

  # Implementation
- All methods in this study were implemented in R. The mlr package was used to implement logistic regression.
-This package's default settings were set.
-Using RepCV and the stratify method, we train and cross-validate our logistic regression model.
+ All methods in this study were implemented in R. The mlr package was used to create a task, learner (specifying "classif.logreg" for logistic regression, "classif.rpart" for the decision tree, and "classif.svm" for SVM), and model.
+I then train and cross-validate the Logistic Regression model to predict how it will perform.
+I first define a resampling method with makeResampleDesc(), then apply stratified, 5-fold cross-validation to the wrapped learner 50 times.
+The cross-validation is then performed using resample().

+I tuned the algorithm's hyperparameters for the decision tree using the following hyperparameter space: kernel (values = kernels), degree (lower = 1, upper = 3), cost (lower = 0.1, upper = 10), and gamma (lower = 0.1, upper = 10).
+Because the hyperparameter space is so large, I chose a random search over a grid search with 5 iterations.
+I also define a cross-validation strategy for tuning that uses 5-fold cross-validation.
+To accelerate things by using parallelMap and the parallel R library, I begin parallelization by calling parallelStartSocket() and setting the number of CPUs to the number of CPUs I have available (16).
+The tuneParams() function is then used to begin the tuning process.
+When it's finished, I stop parallelization and use the setHyperPars() function to create a learner with the tuned hyperparameters, after which I train a model.
+The tree is then cross-validated with hyperparameter tuning.
+The SVM model was created using the same method.

 ***
 # Website refences to understand how NBA works